Cost of electricity by source: Japan

 A 2010 study by the Japanese government (pre-Fukushima disaster), called the Energy White Paper, concluded the cost for kilowatt hour was ¥49 for solar, ¥10 to ¥14 for wind, and ¥5 or ¥6 for nuclear power.

 In 2011, Masayoshi Son, an advocate for renewable energy, pointed out that the government estimates for nuclear power did not include the costs for reprocessing the fuel or disaster insurance liability.
 Son estimated that if these costs were included, the cost of nuclear power was about the same as wind power.

-In 2020, the cost of solar in Japan has decreased to between ¥13.1/kWh to ¥21.3/kWh (on average, ¥15.3/kWh, or $0.142/kWh).
+In 2020, the cost of solar in Japan had decreased to between ¥13.1/kWh to ¥21.3/kWh (on average, ¥15.3/kWh, or $0.142/kWh).

 The cost of a solar PV module make up the largest part of the total investment costs.
 As per the 2021 analysis of Solar Power Generation Costs in Japan, module unit prices fell sharply.
-In 2018, the average price was close to 60,000 yen/kW, but by 2021 it is estimated at 30,000 yen/kW, so cost is reduced by almost half.
+In 2018, the average price was close to 60,000 yen/kW, but by 2021 it is estimated at 30,000 yen/kW, so cost was reduced by almost half.

 United States

+Lazard (2020–2023)

+Since October 2020, the financial firm Lazard had been comparing renewable and conventional sources of energy, including comparison between existing and new generation.
+The Lazard study assumes "60% debt at 8% interest rate and 40% equity at 12% cost" for its LCOE calculation but did not disclose their methodology or project portfolio used to calculate prices.
+Since 2023 Lazard added a footnote explaining their LCOE estimates for nuclear power are "based on the then-estimated costs of the Vogtle Plant and US-focused".